flyingmermaidd/BDAT-IES-GROUP6/README.md

 │   │   ├── ContactManager.sln  # Solution file
 │   │   ├── Program.cs           # Application entry point
 │   └── ... (other files)
-├── Powerpoint Presentation.pdf  # Presentation slides for the project
+├── Powerpoint Presentation.pptx  # Presentation slides for the project
-└── README.md                  # This file
+├── Powerpoint Presentation.pdf  # Presentation slides for the project in pdf format └── README.md                  # This file
 ```